20 Terrifying Facts About The Texas Chainsaw Massacre

 15. BURNS WAS ACTUALLY CUT DURING HER SCENE WITH GRANDPA.

 The scene in which Sally’s finger is cut so that her blood can be fed to Grandpa was supposed to rely on a very simple special effect.
 The knife blade used in the scene was dulled by a piece of tape which also held a rubber tube attached to a “bulb” full of fake blood concealed in Hansen’s palm.
 As he dragged the knife across Burns’s finger, Hansen was supposed to squeeze the bulb and pump the blood out to simulate the cut, but the tube kept clogging in take after take.
-Frustrated and exhausted (this was during the 27-hour shooting marathon), Hansen ultimately stripped the tape off the blood when no one was looking and cut Burns for real.
+Frustrated and exhausted (this was during the 27-hour shooting marathon), Hansen ultimately stripped the tape off the knife when no one was looking and cut Burns for real.

 “At this point I was so crazy that I just wanted to get the film over with,” he later said.